S4RL: Surprisingly Simple Self-Supervision for Offline Reinforcement Learning: Related Work

-Similar ideas have also been to learn RL agents from pixel-data.
-By using data augmentations and contrastive learning \citet{curl} showed significant improvements on learning from pixel data.
+\textbf{Representation learning in RL:} Recent work in state and pixel-based RL suggests the need to learn better representations from data usig better network architectures \cite{d2rl} or self-supervision \cite{curl}.
+Self-supervised representation learning has recently been applied to learn RL agents from pixel-data.
+By using data augmentations and contrastive learning, \citet{curl} showed significant improvements on learning from pixel data.
 The need for contrastive learning was simplified by RL with Augmented Data (RAD) \cite{rad} and Data-Regularized $Q$-learning (DrQ) \cite{drq} as they provide a simpler alternative that used data augmentations without a contrastive objective.
-More recently, Self-Predictive Representations (SPR) optionally uses data augmentations for a self-supervised objective \cite{spr}.
+More recently, Self-Predictive Representations (SPR) optionally uses data augmentations for a self-supervision \cite{spr}.
+The closest work to S4RL include DrQ \cite{drq} and RAD \cite{rad} in that we utilize their method for $Q$-learning over augmentations, but in contrast we focus specifically on offline RL for robotic tasks and propose augmentations from states; we also benchmark different self-supervision techniques from states.